arfaram/ezeventdemo/README.md

 ## Installation

- - Add the content of this bundle to src/EzSystems/DemoBundle folder
+ - Add this bundle to src/ folder
  - Register the bundle in AppKernel.php
  ```
  new EzSystems\DemoBundle\EzSystemsDemoBundle(),